 A fictional travelogue; four minutes to read.

 At my barber shop, a shaggy-haired patron in need of a haircut, drills his voice into my head.
-His humble bragging forces everyone to know that he is just back from a European holiday.
-His voice, a few decibels too loud, insists that culinary traditions are an intrinsic part of travel.
+His humble bragging, a few decibels too loud, forces everyone in the place to know that he is just back from a European holiday.
+He insists that culinary traditions are an intrinsic part of travel.
 Eating together as a family, he proclaims, is a holiday bonding experience.

 For my part, I can enjoy my victuals in a group, with friends or family, in a restaurant, at my house, at a business event or simply alone.
-Eating is eating.
+Eating is love, and I love eating.

 My children, Brittany and Ben—active with school, friends, sports, their lives and their own gluttony—are on holiday with me in Quebec City.
 A father-with-kids vacation.
 We are putting the eating-and-bonding theory to the test.